Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Conclusions

 \section{Conclusions}

 We applied a Schrödinger-bridge model \citep[SM;][]{Chen+2024} to super-resolve urban 2-m temperature and showed that the SM achieves accuracy comparable to that of a diffusion model \citep[DM;][]{Ho+2020}, while requiring only about one-fifth the computational cost.
-Using spread--skill ratios and rank histograms, we further showed that SM ensembles yield larger spreads and more appropriate statistics than DM ensembles.
-While DMs have been actively applied in meteorology \citep{Ling+2024, Hess+2025, Mardani+2025, Schmidt+2025, Tomasi+2025}, our results motivate the exploration of deep learning models based on other diffusion processes (e.g., Schrödinger-bridge models) for meteorological applications.
+We further showed that SM ensembles yield larger spreads and more appropriate statistics than DM ensembles.

+Previous studies demonstrate that DMs can handle other variables, such as precipitation and wind velocity \cite[e.g.,][]{Hess+2025, Mardani+2025}, with variable-specific preprocessing where needed \cite[e.g., log transformation for precipitation;][]{Ling+2024}.
+These findings suggest that Schrödinger-bridge techniques may be extended to other meteorological variables under similar considerations.
+The present study did not incorporate acceleration methods in order to focus on the original formulations of the SM and DM.
+Recent results \cite[e.g.,][]{Wang+2025} suggest that SMs may remain more efficient than DMs even when both are accelerated.
+Verifying the impact of such acceleration in meteorological applications is an important direction for future work.

 \bmhead{Acknowledgements}

 The micrometeorological simulations and deep learning experiments were performed on the Earth Simulator at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
 Additional deep learning experiments were conducted on a local workstation equipped with an NVIDIA L40S GPU.